by Victor Sesma

 And here is the one that doesn’t have tarmac:

 The Cove El Cantalar have slightly more difficult access than La Palmera.
-The places where you can park the car or get off from the bus are about 500m or 0.3 miles to the actual cove.
+The places where you can park the car or get off the bus are about 500m or 0.3 miles from the actual cove.

 The path to get to the cove is a dirt track.
 It goes through a beautiful pine forest and the difficulty is very low.